bamason2/ttp451-module/docs/labs/Lab_5.md

 - Feature Calibration
 - Export Calibration

+The files required for this exercise are available [here](({{ site.url }}/ttp451-module/files/Exercise_5.zip))

 ---

 #### Task 5-1: Setup/Import the Response Model

-- Start the model browser by entering “mbcmodel” in MATLAB&copy; command window and load V8NA_1_StageModel.mat test plan (Note: V8NA_1_StageModel.mat is the model generated from previous modelling lab, if it is already open skip this step).
+- Start the model browser by entering “mbcmodel” in the MATLAB&copy; command window and load V8NA_1_StageModel.mat test plan (Note: V8NA_1_StageModel.mat is the model generated from previous modelling lab, if it is already open skip this step).
 Now, leave the model browser open.

 ![image](figs/lab5/fig_5_load_model.png)